fexell/Feathers-Nuxt/README.md

 Clone this git-project either by using Github's client or by running
 > git clone https://github.com/fexell/FeathersJS-NuxtJS.git

 Navigate to the folder in your console and run
-> npm i
-or
-> npm --install
+`npm i`
+`npm --install`

 # Updates